CircleCI-Public/circleci-yaml-language-server/CONTRIBUTING.md

 Your request will be reviewed as soon as possible.
 You may be asked to make changes to your submission during the review process.

-#### Before submitting

-Test your change thoroughly, to do this you can use the VSCode extension in `editors/vscode` in order to only test the LSP in an extension that would only run the LSP and nothing else.

-To do so, open a VSCode instance at the root of the project, open the `Run and Debug` tab and run it via the `Run Extension` on the dropdown menu at the top of the tab.

 # Hall of Fame

 Have you reported a bug that was fixed or even sent a patch that fixed one?